korydraughn/irods_client_http_api/API.md

     -H 'irods-api-request-op=write' \
     -H 'irods-api-request-lpath=<string>' \ # Absolute logical path to a data object.
     -H 'irods-api-request-resource=<string>' \ # The root resource holding the replica to write to.
 Optional.
     -H 'irods-api-request-replica-number=<integer>' \ # The replica number of the replica to write to.
-Cannot be negative if specified.
+Should not be negative if specified.
 Optional.
     -H 'irods-api-request-offset=<integer>' \ # Number of bytes to skip.
 Defaults to 0.
 Optional.
     -H 'irods-api-request-truncate=<integer>' \ # 0 or 1.
 Defaults to 1.
 Truncates the data object before writing.
 Optional.
     -H 'irods-api-request-append=<integer>' \ # 0 or 1.
 Defaults to 0.
 Appends the bytes to the data object.
 Optional.